-Proposals will be evaluated in the three main categories with which the Authority uses as its goals for service; the efficiency of a proposal based on resources needed to carry it out, its effectiveness at increasing access to transit or transit use within the service area, and whether it changes the equity with which services are provided to those who have higher need.
+Proposals will be evaluated in the three main categories with which PRT uses as its goals for service; the efficiency of a proposal based on resources needed to carry it out, its effectiveness at increasing access to transit or transit use within the service area, and whether it changes the equity with which services are provided to those who have higher need.
+Proposals which do not meet service standards do not need to be evaluated and will be noted as such by staff.